 Nikolas Iwas, Managing Director of H2 MOBILITY.

 In Germany, the joint venture H2 MOBILITY Deutschland GmbH & Co.
 KG is responsible for coordinating, planning, building and operating hydrogen refuelling stations.
-By 2018/19 the company, with its shareholders Air Liquide, Daimler, Linde, OMV, Shell and TOTAL, will put in place a basic network of some 100 hydrogen stations.
-In a second extension phase, scheduled to run until about 2023, H2 MOBILITY plans to operate up to 400 hydrogen refuelling stations.
-The second phase of expansion will, however, be linked to the number of fuel cell electric vehicles on the roads.
+By 2021 the company, with its shareholders Air Liquide, Daimler, Linde, OMV, Shell and TOTAL, will put in place a basic network of some 100 hydrogen stations.
+From 2021 onwards, further stations will be built where commercial vehicle demand is expected in the short term and where a public filling station seems sensible for a growing network of filling stations, also for passenger cars.

 Hydrogen is OMV’s first choice for the energy of the future.
 If we are to effectively put our energy supplies on a more sustainable footing, we need innovations today for the second generation of renewable energies – rather than simply subsidising the first generation.
 OMV is placing its faith in the second generation of sustainable energy concepts – specifically hydrogen.